Computing the Optimal Longest Queue Length in Torus Networks: Traffic Network Flows

 \section{Traffic Network Flows}

-In this section, we introduce the concept of conflict graphs that allow us to apply flooding techniques to the torus in a natural way.
-We start introducing the conflict graph where links of the torus are the set of vertices and two links $e_1$ and $e_2$ are adjacent if and only if they are in conflict, i.e., increasing the queue length in $e_1$ reduces the queue length in $e_2$.
-Next we introduce the traffic network and green time shifts that we use to define the forward and backward flows.
-Finally, we introduce the conflict cycles.
+In this section, we introduce the concept of the conflict graph of an oriented torus $G=(V,\overrightarrow{E})$ that allows us applying flooding techniques to $G$ in a natural way.
+Next, we introduce the green time shifts that we use to define the shift assignments.
+Finally, we introduce conflict cycles in the conflict graphs.

+Intuitively, in the conflict graph, the links of the torus are the set of vertices and two vertices $u,v$ are adjacent if reducing the queue length of $u$ in the direction of $v$ increases the queue length of $v$.